PThanapon/BoxNovel/README.md

 - Flask: A micro web framework for Python.
 - BeautifulSoup: A library for parsing HTML and XML documents.
 - Requests: An HTTP library for making requests to web servers.

-## Credits
-This project is based on the work of [pthanapon](https://github.com/pthanapon), who provided the initial implementation for downloading chapters from BoxNovel.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.